william-munoz/gopl-exercises/README.md

-# gopl
+# The Go Programming Language

-Exercise of "The Go Programming Language"
+Exercises of "The Go Programming Language"